Get insider access

 Dell G2724D

-The LG 27GP850-B/27GP83B-B and the Dell G2724D are both excellent 1440p gaming monitors, with a few differences.
-The LG has an overclock feature to go up to 180Hz, and they have similar motion handling, but the LG has a backlight strobing feature to reduce persistence blur.
+The LG 27GP850-B/27GP83B-B and the Dell G2724D are both 1440p gaming monitors, with a few differences.
+The LG has an overclock feature that goes up to 180Hz.
+They have similar motion handling, but the LG has a backlight strobing feature to reduce persistence blur.
 The LG has a few extra features, like a USB hub, but the Dell supports VRR with the PS5, which the LG doesn't.

 LG 27GL850-B/27GL83A-B